Quickstart for users

 Points to be aware of include:

-arising when trying to load a different version of an already loaded module.
+the conflict arising when trying to load a different version of an

 module show) should reveal the cause of the conflict and how to resolve it.

-which set the same variable to a different value.
-The final value
+modules which set the same variable to a different value.
+The final

-would be that set by the module which loaded last.
-If you suspect that two
+value would be that set by the module which loaded last.
+If you

 Some of the software installed on ARCHER2 requires a user to have a valid licence agreed with the software owners/developers to be able to use it (for example, VASP).
 Although you will be able to load this software on ARCHER2, you will be barred from actually using it until your licence has been verified.